 Practical skills are developed in workshop sessions where there is scope for formative assessment leading to formal submissions.
 Practical and theoretical skills are interwoven in the mandatory module JOUR1000 to develop grounding in journalism and academic practices.
 Essay writing techniques and skills are developed in this module and in JOUR1010 Introduction to Law and Ethics.
 The practical component involves covering court proceedings.
 This module also includes an examination.
-JOUR1009 Practical Journalism Skills (1) the practical 30-credit module (mandatory for Single Honours students) involves a hands-on introduction to radio and mobile journalism production skills.
-JOUR1011 Introduction to Video Production Skills is another practical module.
-The optional modules at level 4 expand the students' analytical, practical and critical and reflective skills through assessments that range from media production work and journals and reports to oral presentations and reflective analysis.
-They also enable students to select special interest areas, including photography, print work and broadcast modules.
+JOUR1009 Practical Journalism Skills (1) the practical 30-credit module (mandatory for Single Honours students) involves a hands-on introduction to radio and video production skills.
+JOUR1006 Introduction to Digital Techniques (mandatory for all Journalism students) involves mobile journalism and social media coverage, which have become key areas within the field of journalism.
+The modules at level 4 expand the students' analytical, practical and critical and reflective skills through assessments that range from media production work and journals and reports to oral presentations and reflective analysis.
+JOUR1005 Introduction to Feature Writing and JOUR1008 Introduction to Photojournalism introduce single honours students to special interest areas.
 The programme assessment format develops critical and creative thinking and consolidates key transferable and employability skills.

 Level 5 modules will engage students with a range of practical and theoretical approaches to journalism.
 Assessment at level 5 is also designed to develop independent learning and research skills.
 The two 30 credit modules at level 5 are designed to offer a range of assessments including practical group work, reflecting industry practice and JOUR2011 Practical Journalism Skills (2) involves 'live' newsdays.
 The assessments in JOUR2000 Law, Ethics and Society include practical court reporting and making Freedom of Information requests.
 This module also includes an examination.
 JOUR2006 Reporting Politics (1) also involves a combination of practical and theoretical topics.
 Students are able to further develop their chosen pathways through a choice of assessment, for instance enabling submission in either print or audio formats.
 Level 5 also includes practical group work through JOUR2002 Magazine Production.
 There are also journals, reflective logs, presentations and essays.
-Optional module CDME2018 Multi Camera Studio Production enables further practical skills development.

 At level 6, assessment methods are designed to offer students development of critical thinking and reflection, as well as expression of ideas and independent practical work encouraging the origination of material to meet specific media needs in both journalism and the communications sector as a whole.
 In the year 3 mandatory Negotiated Project module (30 credits for Single Honours and Major students and 15 credits for Minors) the task is designed to explore students' individual interests, creativity and interdisciplinary pursuits and to give students the opportunity to work closely in one-to-one tutorial contexts often on a topic that is the focus of a lecturer's personal expertise.
 Students are encouraged to develop projects with 'real' clients where possible and to tailor the outcomes to meet specific audience needs.
 The aim is to help bridge their movements from education into the workplace.
-JOUR3014 Live News Production (Radio and TV) is designed to prepare students for the world of work while also meeting the requirements of the BJTC guidelines.
+JOUR3016 Live News Production (Radio and TV) is designed to prepare students for the world of work while also meeting the requirements of the BJTC guidelines.
 These stipulate that students should have the opportunity for regular (minimum of 15) live news a year where they are able to demonstrate their learning.
-Newsdays that students are required to take part in, are also held during Worcester Weeks.
 JOUR3008 Advanced Print Production enables further development with magazine or newspaper production work, while JOUR3007 Advanced Journalism (Theory and Practice) supports students in the development of their chosen field, for instance sports journalism.
 A blend of practical and theoretical work is involved with JOUR3004 Reporting Politics (2).